pessoa736/DaviLuaXML/vscode-extension/README.md

 "Lua.runtime.fileExtension": ["lua", "lx"]
 ```

-This will enable Lua suggestions and diagnostics in `.lx` files.
+This will enable Lua suggestions and diagnostics in `.dslx` files.

 ## Settings